solutionrooms/asm3-custom/MODIFICATIONS.md

 ### Notes
 - Retention: local keeps last 3 backups; manage S3 retention via bucket lifecycle rules.
 - Cron: Use `make install-cron` to schedule `custom_scripts/run-db-maintenance-external.sh` daily.

+---

+## 🧪 Observations History: Poo Sample Column
+**Date**: 2025-09-07
+**Branch**: develop

+### Overview
+Add a visible column to the animal observations history screen to display poo sample results recorded in observation logs (eg, `poo_sample_result=Clear`).
+Rows that only contain a poo sample result are now included alongside daily observations.

+### Changes
+- `src/static/js/animal_observations_history.js`
+  - Added a new table column `Poo Sample Result`.
+  - Parse `poo_sample_result` (case-insensitive) from log `COMMENTS` and surface as `POO_SAMPLE_RESULT` in the table rows.
+  - Include rows in the table when either configured Behave fields or `poo_sample_result` are present.

+### Rationale
+Observation logs sometimes record only poo sample outcomes with the same log type ID used for daily observations.
+Surfacing this value directly improves visibility without requiring users to open each log entry.